DominikaSzypulska/FarmProject/README.md

 - Add support for fluctuations in the selling price of agricultural products (10%) - the price can fluctuate randomly, you can sell the crops right after the harvest or store them for a while and wait for a better opportunity.

 ## Screenshots
-Sample screenshots showing the operation of the console game:
+Sample screenshots showing the operation of the console game.

 Menu view after selecting the number of players:
 ![Menu](/images/menu.PNG)